Is ‘COVID tongue’ a symptom of omicron? - NewsBreak

 (NEXSTAR) – Nearly two years into the global pandemic, we’re still learning about COVID’s rarer symptoms.
 Among them is a condition called “COVID tongue,” which affects an unknown number of people who get the coronavirus.

 There are also cases of people developing “geographic tongue” following a COVID infection.
-Geographic is an inflammatory condition, according to the Mayo Clinic, and it’s harmless – though it could be uncomfortable.
-The tongue becomes inflamed, creating small bumps, patches and red islands, giving it a “maplike, or geographic, appearance.”Post-COVID ‘brain fog’ could be result of virus changing patients’ spinal fluid
+Geographic is an inflammatory condition, according to the Mayo Clinic , and it’s harmless – though it could be uncomfortable.
+The tongue becomes inflamed, creating small bumps, patches and red islands, giving it a “maplike, or geographic, appearance.”Do you have brain fog after COVID?
+Doctor explains signs

 A study published out of Spain in September 2020 found 11% of hospitalized COVID patients had tongue issues, but it was a small sample size and only looked at patients in one field hospital.